Doing Research With NLP

 First 4 Trials: Results

-This has been NLP's most successful research project.
-The NLP Fast Rewind Movie process ("Phobia cure") was rebranded as The Reconsolidation of Traumatic Memories (RTM) process.
+This has been the most successful research project related to NLP.
+The NLP Fast Rewind Movie process ("Phobia cure") was reformatted, precisely defined, and outfitted with a neuroscientific base as The Reconsolidation of Traumatic Memories (RTM) process.
 Using the PCL-5 checklist (below), research results were dramatic.

 - Pilot Study: Journal of Military, Veteran, and Family Health.
 25 of 26 (96%) no longer test as having PTSD.
 (Gray and Bourke, 2015)